 The intensive work by the ESF Higher Education counsellors group is enhancing the reputation of Applied Learning Pathway students.
 BTEC awards, IB courses and AS-levels can be converted into UCAS points (University and Colleges Admissions Service) which are recognised by UK Higher Education institutions.

-Over the last five years, Applied Learning Pathway students have gone on to study at 155 different higher education institutions.
-The ten most popular destinations are:
+Over the last six years, Applied Learning Pathway students have gone on to study at 175 different higher education institutions.
+The most popular destinations between 2012 and 2017 are:

 Other popular institutions include: